duckdb/duckdb-web/docs/sql/pragmas.md

 ---
 The `PRAGMA` statement is an SQL extension adopted by DuckDB from SQLite. `PRAGMA` statements can be issued in a similar manner to regular SQL statements. `PRAGMA` commands may alter the internal state of the database engine, and can influence the subsequent execution or behavior of the engine.

-## List of supported PRAGMA statements
+## List of Supported PRAGMA statements

 Below is a list of supported `PRAGMA` statements.